Psychonauts 2 review — A journey into imagination

 The world outside of these self-contained stages is also fun to explore.
 This includes Psychonauts HQ, which has a modern retro vibe that should entice anyone like me who loved Epcot in the ’80s and ’90s as much as I did.
 There’s also the nearby outdoors camping area, which has a lot of secrets hidden in high places or behind some fun puzzles.

 Like any respectable 3D platformer, Psychonauts 2 has a bunch of items for you to collect.
 I like how most of these help make you stronger.
 You’re not just collecting stuff for the sake of collecting stuff.
 Finding cards, mental thoughts, and other doodads help you rank up, which means that you can improve your psychic abilities.
-For example. your pyrokinesis, which lets you ignite a small ball of fire, can eventually impact a much larger area and do more damage.
+Your pyrokinesis, which lets you ignite a small ball of fire, can eventually impact a much larger area and do more damage.

 A few headaches

-As pretty and creative as Psychonauts often is, the experience is still subjected to some jankiness.
-Loading screens can really kill the flow of cutscenes, as you’ll find yourself staring at them in-between sequential story beats.
-It’s especially odd on Xbox Series X, because the loading takes like one second.
+As pretty and creative as Psychonauts often is, the experience has some jankiness.
+Loading screens can kill the flow of cutscenes, as you’ll find yourself staring at them in-between sequential story beats.
+It’s especially odd on Xbox Series X, because the loading takes like 1 second.
 So you can be watching an important scene, then transition to a short animation of a beaver hanging out in the woods (that’s the loading screen), and then go right next to the next part of the story.

 Also, as nice as the environments and character models look, the animation is lackluster.
 Movements can look stiff and unexpressive.
 The game’s art style looks so much like a Tim Burton-esque animated film.
 I wish the animation could match that.

-Still, after 16 years since the release of the first Psychonauts, it’s nice to say that the sequel was worth waiting for.
-It keeps much of what made the original special — including the humor and creative levels — but gives it a more visually impressive package.
+Still, after 16 years since the release of the first Psychonauts, it’s nice to confirm that the sequel was worth waiting for.
+It keeps much of what made the original special — including the humor and creative levels — but gives it a more impressive visual package.

-If you ever enjoyed the original, or just like the idea of a psychic-themed 3D platformer, I’m sure that you’ll like Psychonauts 2 and find plenty of laughs along the way.
+If you enjoyed the original, or just like the idea of a psychic-themed 3D platformer, I’m sure that you’ll like Psychonauts 2 and find plenty of laughs along the way.

 Psychonauts 2 comes out on August 25 for Xbox Series X/S, PlayStation 4, Xbox One, and PC.
-Microsoft gave us a code for the Xbox Series X version for this review.
+Microsoft sent GamesBeat a digital Xbox Series X version for this review.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: